flutter/flutter/specs/gestures.md

 abstract class ZoomGesture : Gesture {
   GestureState processEvent(EventTarget target, Event event);
-  // zoom-start: sent when we could start zooming (e.g. for pinch-zoom, when two fingers hit the glass) (precommit)
+  // zoom-start: sent when we could start zooming (e.g. for pinch-zoom, when two fingers hit the glass) (prechoose)
-  // zoom-end: sent when cancel()ed after zoom-start, or when the fingers are lifted (precommit)
+  // zoom-end: sent when cancel()ed after zoom-start, or when the fingers are lifted (prechoose)
   // zoom, with a 'scale' attribute, whose value is a multiple of the scale factor at zoom-start
   // e.g. if the user zooms to 2x, you'd get a bunch of 'zoom' events like scale=1.0, scale=1.17, ... scale=1.91, scale=2.0
 }

 class PinchZoomGesture : ZoomGesture {
   // a ZoomGesture for two-finger-pinch gesture
-  // zoom is precommit
+  // zoom is prechoose
 }

 class DoubleTapZoomGesture : ZoomGesture {
   // a ZoomGesture for the double-tap-slide gesture
-  // when the slide starts, forceCommit
+  // when the slide starts, forceChoose
 }

 class PanAndZoomGesture : Gesture {
   GestureState processEvent(EventTarget target, Event event);
-  // manipulate-start (precommit)
+  // manipulate-start (prechoose)
-  // manipulate: (precommit)
+  // manipulate: (prechoose)
   //    panX, panY: pixels
   //    scaleX, scaleY: a multiplier of the scale at manipulate-start
   //    rotation: turns
-  // manipulate-end (precommit)
+  // manipulate-end (prechoose)
 }

 abstract class FlingGesture : Gesture {
   GestureState processEvent(EventTarget target, Event event);
-  // fling-start: when the gesture begins (precommit)
+  // fling-start: when the gesture begins (prechoose)
-  // fling-move: while the user is directly dragging the element (has delta attribute with the distance from fling-start) (precommit)
+  // fling-move: while the user is directly dragging the element (has delta attribute with the distance from fling-start) (prechoose)
   // fling: the user has released the pointer and the decision is it was in fact flung
-  // fling-cancel: cancel(), or the user has released the pointer and the decision is it was not flung (precommit)
+  // fling-cancel: cancel(), or the user has released the pointer and the decision is it was not flung (prechoose)
-  // fling-end: cancel(), reset(), or after fling or fling-cancel (precommit) }
+  // fling-end: cancel(), or after fling or fling-cancel (prechoose) }

 class FlingLeftGesture : FlingGesture { }